-Maybe, these days, you want to take your Italian listening skills to the next level.
+Maybe, these days, you want to improve your Italian listening.
 What do you do if you don’t live in Italy?
 Most of all, how do you do it effectively?

-The best way to go to improve your Italian listening is by giving priority to it for a certain period, saying one or two months.
+The best way to improve your Italian listening is by giving priority to it for a certain period, saying two or three months.

-I promise you that this approach will do wonders.
+I promise you that this approach will work.

 Learning a little bit of everything at the same time can be counterproductive and can slow down your overall learning progress.

 By focusing on one area, you will see a considerable improvement in that area you want to expand on.

 Immerse yourself in a network of people who learn Italian or are Italy aficionados.
 If you have already traveled to Italy, you surely have realized how full-immersion does its job.